MonoCab VRT Rapid Transit System

 Construction Costs:-

-Transport Routes:-
+Public Transport Routes:-

 Typically, existing public transport systems radiate from the centre of cities.
 If you wish to travel from, for example, a south eastern suburb to a south western suburb of a large city, you first have to travel to the city centre, wait for and change to another bus/train/tram, then travel to your destination (very time consuming and frustrating).